 (2) A licence or permit referred to in subclause (1) has effect, under and subject to this Act, for the remainder of the period specified in the licence or permit.

-19. Existing applications
+19. Applications under s.
+17B

 An application for a licence or permit under the Community Services Act 1972 section 17B that has not been finally determined immediately before commencement day is to be dealt with and determined as if it were an application for a licence under Part 8.